Kzarama/Django/README.md

 ---

+## Templates
+make a new folder in the app

+- render = receive a request, the template

+---

 ## Application in django
 start application over a project
 ~~~bash
 manage.py startapp NAME_APPLICATION
 ~~~
 Install an application
-- In INSTALLED_APPS in setttings.py of the project add NAME_APPLICATION
+- In INSTALLED_APPS in settings.py of the project add NAME_APPLICATION

 ---